Uralstech/ezrSquared/docs/index.markdown

 - TOC
 {:toc}
 </details>

-**ezr² (aka ezrSquared) is an easy to learn and practical interpreted programming language for beginners and experts alike made in C#!**

 ## Why Learn ezr²?
 ezr² is a programming language that's **easy to learn** and **practical to use**.